MicrosoftDocs/bing-docs/bing-docs/bing-visual-search/quickstarts/python.md

 ---
 title: "Quickstart: Get image insights using the REST API and Python - Bing Visual Search"
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Learn how to upload an image to the Bing Visual Search API and get insights about it.
-services: cognitive-services
+services: bing-search-services
 author: swhite-msft
-manager: nitinme
+manager: ehansen

-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-visual-search
 ms.topic: quickstart
-ms.date: 05/22/2020
+ms.date: 07/15/2020
 ms.author: scottwhi
-ms.custom: tracking-python
 ---

 # Quickstart: Get image insights using the Bing Visual Search REST API and Python